-d) Adoption of new International Financial Reporting Standards
+Adoption of new International Financial Reporting Standards

-Standards, amendments, improvements and interpretations effective for the current period.
-The following amendments, improvements and interpretations which became effective 1 January 2020 or after, did not have any significant impact on the Establishment's financial statements:
+Standards amorphisms haprovements and interpretations offective for the current period.
+The following amendments, improvements and interpretations which became effective 1 January 2021, did not have any significant impact on the Establishment's financial statements.